ppy/osu-wiki/wiki/osu-wiki_contribution_guide/en.md

-Getting started on contributing to the osu!wiki
+How to Contribute to the osu!wiki
 ==================

 Thanks for your interest in making osu!wiki better!
-As you can see, we have moved everything to [GitHub](https://github.com/ppy/osu-wiki).
+As you can see, everything has been moved to [GitHub](https://github.com/ppy/osu-wiki).

 So here's a few things you should have in mind to get you started for contributing to the osu!wiki.